 The multi-disciplinary Bioengineering Programme allows students to apply the tools of engineering, computer science, and physical sciences to their study of biological processes.
 It addresses several major research foci and is supported with state-of-the-art research facilities.

-Investigates issues associated with new computation concepts and tools involved in medical imaging.
-Research can also be extended to other information-based areas, such as bioinformatics, protein structure prediction, drug design, and system biology.
+Engineering Investigates issues associated with new computation concepts and tools involved in medical imaging.
+Research can also be extended to other data-driven areas, such as health analytics, bioinformatics, protein structure prediction, drug design, and systems biology.